GOAT-AI-lab/GOAT-Storytelling-Agent/README.md

 ```

 ### Generate scene text based on the plan
+Finally, it is possible to generate the scene text with `write_a_scene`.
+Sometimes the whole text would not fit into the context window, so there is a `continue_a_scene` function that continues the text for the same scene given the progress so far.
 ```python
 messages, generated_scene = goat.write_a_scene(scene_descr, sc_num+1, ch_num, plan, previous_scene=None, form='novel')
 ```